Table of Contents

 In this tutorial, you'll learn how to deploy your NuxtJS site to the Cloudflare Workers.
 First we'll create a new NuxtJS project and then we'll deploy it.

-To publish your site to Cloudflare Workers, you'll need:Essential Reading: Learn React from Scratch!
-(2020 Edition)
+To publish your site to Cloudflare Workers, you'll need:Upcoming Course: Make 20 React Apps!

 - A Cloudflare account with Workers Unlimited plan (it's just $5/m and includes first 10M requests)